fp-in-bo/AndroidApp/README.md

 ## How to build
     ./gradlew build

+## How to create a new beta release
+    ./gradlew assembleDebug appDistributionUploadDebug

+This task is also run in Continuous Integration when a tag is pushed

 ### Firebase Config
 This app is using Firebase, hence to build it a _google-services.json_ is needed.